creativeprojects/resticprofile/docs/content/monitoring/status.md

-+++
-archetype = "chapter"
-pre = "<b>5. </b>"
+---
-title = "Status file"
+title: "Status file"
+slug: status
-weight = 5
+weight: 5
-+++
+tags: [ "monitoring" ]
+aliases:
+  - /status
+---

-If you need to escalate the result of your backup to a monitoring system, you can definitely use the `run-after` and `run-after-fail` scripting.
+If you need to send your backup results to a monitoring system, use the `run-after` and `run-after-fail` scripts.

-But sometimes we just need something simple that a monitoring system can regularly check.
-For that matter, resticprofile can generate a simple JSON file with the details of the latest backup/forget/check command.
-For example I have a Zabbix agent [checking this file](https://github.com/creativeprojects/resticprofile/tree/master/contrib/zabbix) once a day, and so you can hook up any monitoring system that can interpret a JSON file.
+For simpler needs, resticprofile can generate a JSON file with details of the latest backup, forget, or check command.
+For example, I use a Zabbix agent to [check this file](https://github.com/creativeprojects/resticprofile/tree/master/contrib/zabbix) daily.
+Any monitoring system that reads JSON files can be integrated.

-In your profile, you simply need to add a new parameter, which is the location of your status file
+To enable this, add the status file location as a parameter in your profile.

 {{< tabs groupid="config-with-json" >}}
 {{% tab title="toml" %}}